JoseLlarena/spanish-climate-data/README.md

 Here's a field by field description of the changes I made:

-stations.csv (description of each weather station):
+**stations.csv** (description of each weather station):

 indisinop:	id, removed as redundant lat,long:	converted from degrees, minutes, seconds to [decimal degrees](http://en.wikipedia.org/wiki/Decimal_degrees)
 place:		replaced commas with colons and removed inverted commas
 region:		added Spanish region each stations is in

-spanish_daily.csv:
+**spanish_daily.csv**:

-place, province, altitude:	removed, redundant as present in stations file average temperature:	removed , redundant as derived from min and max times of max and min temperature and pressure and gust speed: removed as too detail for most analyses
+* place, province, altitude:	removed, redundant as present in stations file
+* average temperature:	removed , redundant as derived from min and max
+* times of max and min temperature and pressure and gust speed: removed as too detail for most analyses
-precipitation: replaced the string 'trace' with .05, half way between 0 and .1, the minimum quantity non-zero recorded also replaced string 'Acum' with empty, unsure what this is meant to be ( presumably 'Accumulated') direction of strongest gust: converted from tens of degree to degrees also there were some fields with values 99 and 88, outside the allowed range 0-36, that appear to mark days where gust direction was variable highest gust speed, average wind speed: converted from m/s to km/hr
+* precipitation: replaced the string 'trace' with .05, half way between 0 and .1, the minimum quantity non-zero recorded
+* also replaced string 'Acum' with empty, unsure what this is meant to be ( presumably 'Accumulated')
+* direction of strongest gust: converted from tens of degree to degrees
+* also there were some fields with values 99 and 88, outside the allowed range 0-36, that appear to mark days where gust direction was variable

-spanish_monthly.csv:
+* highest gust speed, average wind speed: converted from m/s to km/hr

+**spanish_monthly.csv**:

-place, province, altitude:	same as above times of max and min temperature, pressure, precipitation, highest wind speed : removed as too detail for most analyses direction of strongest gust: same as above highest gust speed, average wind speed: same as above
+* place, province, altitude:	same as above
+* times of max and min temperature, pressure, precipitation, highest wind speed : removed as too detail for most analyses
+* direction of strongest gust: same as above
+* highest gust speed, average wind speed: same as above

 All files:

-converted to utf-8 from the original latin-1 encoding replaced continental decimal point , to . replaced field separator ; with , translated original Spanish to English
+* converted to utf-8 from the original latin-1 encoding
+* replaced continental decimal point , to .
+* replaced field separator ; with ,
+* translated original Spanish to English

-wind_directions.csv : added csv file (and corresponding db table) to map wind direction degrees to compass directions, for convenience
+**wind_directions.csv** : added csv file (and corresponding db table) to map wind direction degrees to compass directions, for convenience

 License